Judge temporarily blocks FEMA from ending housing aid to displaced Puerto Ricans

 "Basically there’s a bunch of people who may be in bed now who think they have to move tomorrow.
 They can wake up tomorrow knowing they have a roof over their head for at least two more days," Christiaan Perez, manager of advocacy and digital strategy for the civil-rights group, LatinoJustice PRLDEF, said Saturday night.

 The judge scheduled a telephone hearing for Monday.
-Hurricane Maria struck Puerto Rico in September, destroying homes and infrastructure, and researchers have estimated that more than 4,500 people died in and after the storm.
+Hurricane Maria struck Puerto Rico in September, destroying homes and infrastructure, and researchers have estimated that more than 4,500 people may have died in the storm and its aftermath.

 Many of the families who left for the mainland U.S. have been living in hotels in New York and Florida and have not been able to secure affordable housing, worried about what would come next as the deadline for the end of the FEMA assistance loomed.